Advanced Standing Exams

 Orientation Advanced Standing Exams

-Advanced Standing Exams will be offered this summer.
-See Placement Exams & Testing for details on the Summer ASEs that will be offered, along with schedules and registration details will be posted in the Orientation section this summer.
+Advanced Standing Exams (ASEs) will be offered this summer.
+Details on the Summer ASEs that will be offered, along with schedules and registration details will be posted in the Orientation section this summer.

 Advanced Standing Exams and First-Year Grading

 - Summer (Orientation): Graded P/NR.
 If exam is passed, P will show up on external transcript.
-Does not count toward fall credit limit.
+Credit given does not count toward fall credit limit.
 No record is kept of a non-passing D or F grade taken during Orientation.
 Non-passing D or F grades taken any time later in the first year will be posted on the internal WebSIS record but not on the external transcript.